jennyinc777/WearableComputing/CODEBOOK.md

 5. `features_info.txt` - Shows information about the variables used on the feature vector
 6. `README.txt`

-## Creating the tidy datafile

-### Guide to create the tidy data file
-Description on how to create the tidy data file (1. download the data, ...)/

-### Cleaning of the data
-Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()

-## Description of the variables in the tiny_data.txt file
+## Description of the variables in the tidy_data.txt file
 General description of the file including:
  - Dimensions of the dataset
  - Summary of the data